 Audrey Hepburn famously said “Paris is always a good idea.”
 We couldn’t agree more!
-Like most of our readers who travel when you can get away from work, we’ve also visited Paris on short breaks.
+Like most of our readers who travel when you can get away from work, we’ve also visited Paris on short city breaks and at Christmastime.
 Of course, as a first time visitor you want to see it all but that quickly becomes a pretty ambitious plan.
 So just how do you maximize your time in Paris?
-After a few trips to Paris over the last six years, we’ve put together these tips for how to maximize your time in Paris:
+After many trips to Paris over the years (especially since moving to Bordeaux), we’ve put together these tips for how to maximize your time in Paris:

 1. Skip the lines with the Paris Pass.

 Paris is the most popular city in the world to visit.
 Over 30 million people visit Paris each year!
-Waiting in line for hours at attractions like the Louvre or Notre Dame is the biggest time suck you’ll face when visiting Paris.
-One of the smartest things you can do is to invest in the Paris Pass, which gives pass holders elite fast track entrance to many of Paris’ most popular museums and attractions.
+Waiting in line for hours at attractions like the Louvre or Saint Chapel is the biggest time suck you’ll face when visiting Paris.
+One of the smartest things you can do is to invest in the Paris Pass, which gives pass holders elite fast track entrance to many of Paris’s most popular museums and attractions.
 By saving time skipping the line, you’ll have time visit more attractions or spend a little time enjoying a leisurely lunch.

 The Paris Pass is available for 2, 4, or 6 days and gives you free entry to over 60 Paris museums and attractions, and use of the hop-on-hop-off bus plus unlimited journeys on all Paris public transportation within zones 1 – 3, which covers all of central Paris.